There’s extra incentive on offer for those keen to further a career in forestry with the help of two $1500 scholarships.

 Mary Sutherland Scholarship of $1,000 for a polytechnic student

 Frank Hutchinson Postgraduate scholarship of $1,000

 Student poster prizes at NZIF Conference (1st, 2nd and 3rd prizes of $800, $500 and $200)

-Applications must be received by the Foundation administrator (firstname.lastname@example.org) no later than 5pm on Tuesday 17th July 2019.
-The awards will be announced at the Awards Dinner of the joint conference of the NZ Institute of Forestry and Institute of Foresters of Australia being held in Christchurch from 25th to 28th August 2019.
-For details of the conference see www.nzif.org.nz.
+Applications must be received by the Foundation administrator (firstname.lastname@example.org) no later than 5pm on Monday 18th May 2020.
+The awards will be announced at the Awards Dinner of the joint conference of the NZ Institute of Forestry being held in Masterton from 28th to 30th June 2020.

 The Eastland Wood Council provides a collective voice for the forestry industry in the Eastland region which encompasses the Gisborne and Wairoa District Council areas and stretches from the Mohaka River in the South to East Cape in the North.